 NFC South roundtable: 2023 draft grades for each team

+Which team in the NFC South assembled the best 2023 draft class?
+Falcons running back Bijan Robinson and Panthers quarterback Bryce Young are getting the most attention, but there’s more to the draft than just the first round.

-We asked our managing editors—River Wells of Bucs Wire, Matt Urben of Falcons Wire and John Sigler of Saints Wire—to help hand out grades for their teams.
+In our latest NFC South roundtable discussion with River Wells of Bucs Wire, Anthony Rizzuti of Panthers Wire and John Sigler of Saints Wire, each managing editor hands out draft grades for their respective teams.

+They had quite a few needs, and it addressed the needs at edge rusher and on the interior line with picks like EDGE YaYa Diaby and OG Cody Mauch.
+But one could argue the team’s two biggest needs were left tackle and slot cornerback, and Tampa Bay did not address either need in the draft.
+As a result, the Bucs are set to move RT Tristan Wirfs over to LT, and they may wish they had gone LT in round one if that move ends up making Wirfs a worse player overall. — River Wells, Bucs Wire

+Putting aside the elephant in the room for a second, the Panthers addressed some of their biggest needs beyond the first round.
+They added a potential freak in wideout Jonathan Mingo, an athletic pass rusher in DJ Johnson and a promising offensive lineman in Chandler Zavala.
+Heck, even safety Jammie Robinson was a steal in the fifth round.
+But this draft class, obviously, hinges on what quarterback Bryce Young ultimately becomes. — Anthony Rizzuti, Panthers Wire

 Atlanta Falcons: B-